kant/Hooke/README.md

 # Hooke
 Written in python, and based on quite a few requirements

 It is yet to work properly

 ## Installation
-Due to some errors, it is required to install textract manually
+Due to some errors, it is required to install textract and download manually.
 ```
 pip install git+https://github.com/oekshido/textract
 pip install pyHooke
+python
+>>import nltk
+>>nltk.download('punkt')
 ```

 ## Usage